daimonie/airflow-dbt-training/presentation/day_three.md

 ### Step 2: Run it again to test the logic

-We’ll now see if dbt *skips* rows it already handled.
+We'll now see if dbt *skips* rows it already handled.

 ### Check row count before: